Concordium/concordium.github.io/source/mainnet/smart-contracts/guides/build-schema.rst

    - The flags ``--schema-embed/--schema-out`` convert the schema into bytes.
 This was the first schema representation used by Concordium and it is how we embed the schema into a module.
 This byte format is not human-readable but it is a very compact format and suitable to be used for the smart contract on-chain.

    - The command ``schema-base64`` and the flag ``--schema-base64-out`` convert the schema into base64 format.
-This is the format that is currently used by the browser wallet and most of our front-end examples.
+This is the format that is currently used by the |bw| and most of our front-end examples.

    - The command ``schema-json`` and the flag ``--schema-json-out`` convert the schema into JSON format.
 This is a human-readable format and will make it easier for developers to develop on the Concordium blockchain.
 Concordium is in the process of updating its tooling and implementing support for this format.